 Ankara

-Ankara, the capital city of Turkey, is home to about 5.8 million people as of 2024.
+Ankara, the capital city of Turkey, is home to about 5.8 million people as of 2026.
 As the country’s administrative and political center, it offers a stable property market driven by consistent demand from government employees, students, and local professionals.

+In 2026, prices range from $820 to $1,150 per square meter, reflecting an increase of 8–10% compared to 2025.
 Rental yields typically range from 5% to 9% annually, particularly in districts such as Çankaya, Yenimahalle, Keçiören, and Mamak, as well as near universities and government institutions.
 With a solid local rental market, relatively low entry prices, and strong demand for long-term leases, Ankara remains a practical choice for investors seeking stability and dependable returns.

 Buying Property in Turkey with Crypto in Steps